 and many more

-And the answer of your non technical question is: Just read my first words of the beginning of this project.
+And the answer to your non-technical question is: Just read my first words at the beginning of this project.
 This is an experimental project.
-I just want a solid and stable platform who help the crypto world making better.
+I just want a solid and stable platform to help the crypto world work better.